romain-chiap/PX4_SIH_QuadX/README.md

 The SIH can be used by new PX4 users to get familiar with PX4 and the different modes and features, and of course to learn to fly a quadrotor with the real Radio.

 ## User manual and documentation
-For information on seting up the Coriolis SIH, visit the [wiki page](https://github.com/romain-chiap/PX4_SIH_QuadX/wiki) For additional documentation, check the [Documentation](https://github.com/romain-chiap/PX4_SIH_QuadX/tree/master/Documentation) folder.
+For information on seting up the Coriolis SIH, visit this [wiki page](https://github.com/romain-chiap/PX4_SIH_QuadX/wiki/Setting-up-the-Coriolis-SIH)

+For additional documentation, check the [Documentation](https://github.com/romain-chiap/PX4_SIH_QuadX/tree/master/Documentation) folder.

 ## About us